 Search Tips: To limit search results to conference papers, look for the filters or limits on “Publication Type”, “Content Type”, or “Article Type” and select "meeting/conference abstracts", "proceedings paper", or "conference papers".

-Many clinical trials are grey or unpublished.
+Many clinical trials are in progress, grey or unpublished.
 It's important to include searching unpublished and ongoing studies in your SR to minimise bias.

 Source: Cochrane Handbook, 4.3.3